 • Whole fruits and vegetables

-• Cottage Foods licensed with WSDA
+• Vendors selling under Cottage Foods Permit from WSDA

 • Processed, packaged foods that do not require temperature control for safety